THE LSI MARZANO CENTER

 We know that you share that goal.

-Last week, we spoke with Chrisencia Barzey and Brian Schum, two educators at A.D.
+In a previous article, we spoke with Chrisencia Barzey and Brian Schum, two educators at A.D.
 Henderson University School, a public K-8 school on the campus of Florida Atlantic University.
-Both teachers told us that since the school implemented the Marzano Teacher Evaluation Model in 2011, they have grown professionally, increasing their focus on planning, creating learning[…]
+Both teachers told us that since the school implemented the Marzano Teacher Evaluation Model in 2011, they have grown professionally, increasing their focus on planning,